Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/introduction.md

 Copyright © 2022 Intelligent Driving Laboratory (iDLab).
 All rights reserved.

 ## Description
-Solving optimal control problems serves as the basic demand of industrial control tasks.
+Solving optimal control problems serves as basic demands of industrial control tasks.
 Existing methods like model predictive control often suffer from heavy online computational burdens.
-Reinforcement learning (RL) has shown promise in computer and board games but has yet to be widely adopted in industrial applications due to a lack of accessible and high-accuracy solvers.
-Current RL solvers are often developed for academic research and require a significant amount of theoretical knowledge and programming skills.
-Besides, many of them only support Python-based environments and limit to model-free algorithms.
-To address this gap, we develop General Optimal control Problems Solver (GOPS), an easy-to-use RL solver package that aims to build real-time and high-performance controllers in industrial fields.
+Reinforcement learning (RL) has shown great promise in computer and board games but has yet to be widely adopted in industrial applications due to lacking accessible and high-accuracy solvers.
+Therefore, our team “Intelligent Driving Lab (iDLab)” at Tsinghua University has developed General Optimal control Problems Solver (GOPS), an easy-to-use RL solver package that aims to build real-time and high-performance controllers in industrial fields.
 GOPS is built with a highly modular structure that retains a flexible framework for secondary development.
 Considering the diversity of industrial control tasks, GOPS also includes a conversion tool that allows for the use of Matlab/Simulink to support environment construction, controller design, and performance validation.
-To handle large-scale problems, GOPS can automatically create various serial and parallel trainers by flexibly combining embedded buffers and samplers.
-It offers a variety of common approximate functions for policy and value functions, including polynomial, multilayer perceptron, convolutional neural network, etc. Additionally, constrained and robust algorithms for special industrial control systems with state constraints and model uncertainties are also integrated into GOPS.
+To handle large-scale control problems, GOPS can automatically create various serial and parallel trainers by flexibly combining embedded buffers and samplers.
+It offers a variety of common approximate functions for policy and value functions, including polynomial, multilayer perceptron, convolutional neural network, etc. Additionally, constrained and robust training algorithms for special industrial control systems with state constraints and model uncertainties are also integrated into GOPS.

 GOPS provides a variety of algorithms for solving optimal control problems.
 These built-in algorithms cover the mainstream RL algorithms, including model-free/model-based, on-policy/off-policy, and direct/indirect.
 Currently supported algorithms are shown as follows:
 - [Deep Q Network (DQN)](https://arxiv.org/abs/1312.5602)